NativeScript/docs-v7/docs/ui/theme.md

 ### CSS Imports

-To use the default color scheme (with main color blue), add the following lines of code to the top of your `app.css` file:
+To use the default color scheme (with primary color blue), add the following lines of code to the top of your `app.css` file:

 ```CSS
 @import '~@nativescript/theme/css/core.css';